-- 430. Banks are required to enter the P&L impact of other operational risk losses over the 3-year time horizon directly in the general template (CSV_OR_GEN) using the banks' own methods.
-Banks' projections should be made considering the 50th percentile of the historical yearly aggregate amount of losses under the baseline scenario, and should reach the 90th percentile of the historical yearly aggregate amount of losses under the adverse scenario.
+- 431. Banks are required to enter the P&L impact of other operational risk losses over the 3-year time horizon directly in the general template (CSV_OR_GEN) using the banks' own methods.
+If using a loss distribution approach, banks' projections should be made considering at least the 50th percentile of the historical yearly aggregate amount of losses under the baseline scenario, and should reach at least the 90th percentile of the historical yearly aggregate amount of losses under the adverse scenario.
 Percentiles refer to the aggregate loss distribution, based on the bank's internal data on the frequency and severity of losses.
 Therefore, the aggregate loss distribution should be only one distribution over all buckets.
-Consequently, as set in the templates, banks should just populate aggregate values cells.
-Moreover, since there is only one probability distribution, the value for each of the three years should be the same. - 431.
-The projection of losses for other operational risks shall be reported in 'gains or losses arising from operational risk' in the P&L template (CSV_P&L), taking into account the applicable floor. - 432.
-Projected losses for 3 years under the adverse and the baseline scenarios must be at least equal to the bank-specific floor computed as shown in Box 32.
+Consequently, as set in the templates, banks should just populate aggregate values cells. - 432.
+The projection of losses for other operational risks shall be reported in 'gains or losses arising from operational risk' in the P&L template (CSV_P&L), taking into account the applicable floor. - 433.
+Projected losses for 3 years under the adverse and the baseline scenarios must be at least equal to the bank-specific floor computed as shown in Box 31.

-Box 32: Floor for the projection of other operational risk losses
+Box 31: Floor for the projection of other operational risk losses

-OOR floor{(b or adv),3 years} =

-$$3 \Omega{(b or adv)} \frac{1}{5} \sum{y=2015}^{2019} (00R \text{ losses})y$$
+OOR floor{(b or adv),3 years} = $$3 \Omega{(b \text{ or adv})} \frac{1}{5} \sum{y=2015}^{2019} (\text{OOR losses})y$$

-.

-• OOR means 'other operational risk'.

-- In the baseline scenario, the loss factor is $\Omega{(OOR,b)} = 0.8$. - In the adverse scenario, the loss factor is $\Omega{(OOR,adv)} = 1.5$.
+- OOR means 'other operational risk'. - In the baseline scenario, the loss factor is $\Omega{(OOR,b)}=0.8$. - In the adverse scenario, the loss factor is $\Omega{(OOR,adv)} = 1.5$.